-Community vulnerability and resilience: rapid population growth in Baldwin County raises concerns about environmental sustainability, water quality, and the preservation of the region's farming heritage.
+Rapid population growth in Baldwin County raises concerns about environmental sustainability, water quality, and the preservation of the region's farming heritage.
 Addressing these challenges requires comprehensive planning to enhance community resilience against climate-related impacts.

 These findings underscore the importance of proactive measures to mitigate and adapt to climate change impacts in Baldwin County.
 Implementing strategies to reduce greenhouse gas emissions, enhance infrastructure resilience, and protect natural resources is crucial for safeguarding the well-being of the community and its environment.